prggmr/zf2-docpx/zend/Padding/PaddingInterface.rst

     Strip the padding from the supplied string

-    :param string $string: The string to trim
+    :param string: The string to trim

     :rtype: string The unpadded string